microtrain/bootcamp/11-Express/02-Express.md

 # Express

-Express is a web application framework form NodeJS.
+Express is a web application framework for NodeJS.

 [Getting Started with Express](https://expressjs.com/)